Moonshot Goal8Realization of a society safe from the threat of extreme winds and rains by controlling and modifying the weather by 2050.

 Research Scientist, RIKEN Center for Computational Science

 To realize weather control, we must solve a bottleneck to determining the optimal control method: that it is difficult to accurately estimate the probability associated with properties of local atmospheric phenomena, such as location, time, intensity.
 This project aims to develop an atmospheric simulation model suitable for this estimation which solves several problems inherent to current atmospheric simulation models, developing new computation schemes that are qualitatively different from conventional ones.

 |Project Manager||NONOMURA Taku

-Associate Professor, Department of Aerospace Engineering, Graduate School of Engineering, Tohoku University
+Associate Professor, Distinguished Researcher, Department of Aerospace Engineering, Graduate School of Engineering, Tohoku University

 To realize weather control, we need to solve the bottleneck that the positions for actuators to maximize weather control effects are unknown.
 This project aims to organize, develop and evaluate actuator position optimization methods.
 We will show through weather simulation experiments that the obtained actuator positions can be used to improve control effects.

 Principal Researcher, Center for Coupled Ocean-Atmosphere Research (CCOAR) of Research Institute for Global Change (RIGC), Japan Agency for Marine-Earth Science and Technology (JAMSTEC)